Eight-panel folding screen; ink on silk

 John L. Severance Fund 2015.138

-In addition to his illustrious political career, Yi was also one of the most celebrated artists who led the revival of literati art in Korean art of the late 1800s.
-In particular, Yi was recognized as the master of orchids, one of the “Four Gentlemen” themes (plum, orchid, chrysanthemum, and bamboo).
-Orchids, which often grow wild, widely spreading their strong fragrance, were often associated with the perseverance of principled gentlemen.
+Yi Ha-eung (1820−1898), the artist of this eight-panel folding screen, was one of the most influential men in late 19th-century Korea.
+Acting as the regent for his son, King Gojong (1852−1919), who ascended the throne at the age of thirteen, Yi ruled Korea from 1866 to 1873.
+In addition to his illustrious political career, Yi was also recognized as one of the most celebrated artists who led the revival of literati art in late 19th-century Korean art.
+In particular, he was recognized as the master of orchids, one of the “Four Gentlemen” (plum, orchid, chrysanthemum, and bamboo) themes.

 To request more information about this object, study images, or bibliography, contact the Ingalls Library Reference Desk.